 "Criminalisation forces prostitution into the underworld.
 Legalisation would bring it into the open, where abuses such as trafficking and under-age prostitution can be more easily tackled.
 Brothels would develop reputations worth protecting."

-Rita Nakashima Brock, PhD, Founding Co-Director of Faith Voices for the Common Good, is quoted in a Jan.
+Rita Nakashima Brock, PhD, Founding Co-Director of the Soul Repair Center at the Brite Divinity School, is quoted in a Jan.
 25, 2004 Sex Workers Outreach Project press release as stating:

 "Prohibition gives cover to traffickers.
 It allows them to use the laws against prostitution to intimidate, especially when it comes to children.
 Women and girls being held against their will are afraid to go to police because they will be treated as criminals."